CoHS Office of Development and External Relations

 - General Responsibilities

-i.
-On an annual basis, the development officer will meet with each department chair to develop a list of fundraising priorities.
-The development officer will take these priorities to the dean, and the dean will determine the college’s fundraising priorities.
-The development officer will review these priorities with the department chairs on a quarterly basis.
+- On an annual basis, the development officer will meet with each department Chairperson to develop a list of fundraising priorities.
+The development officer will take these priorities to the dean, and the dean will determine the college's fundraising priorities.
+The development officer will review these priorities with the department Chairpersons on a quarterly basis.

-ii.
-If a faculty or staff member has a fundraising need, he or she should obtain permission from the department chair prior to approaching the development officer for assistance in fundraising.
-The department chairs will notify the development officer if priorities change.
+- If a faculty or staff member has a fundraising need, he or she should obtain permission from the department Chairperson prior to approaching the development officer for assistance in fundraising.
+The department Chairpersons will notify the development officer if priorities change.

-f.
-Appointments to development advisory boards within the college shall be submitted via the Office of Development and External Relations to the Vice Chancellor for Institutional Advancement prior to the individual being asked to serve on said board to avoid duplication in membership on the boards.
+- Appointments to development Advisery boards within the college shall be submitted via the Office of Development and External Relations to the Vice Chancellor for Institutional Advancement prior to the individual being asked to serve on said board to avoid duplication in membership on the boards.

 - Definition of Gifts